 The easiest place to see this is with driver profiles, which are associated with different key fobs.
 Each driver can have their own vehicle configuration, including seat position and radio presets, and unlocking their vehicle with their fob will automatically set the vehicle settings to match their preferences.
 Each fob will be associated with a unique profile.

-In some older vehicles with Comfort Access, you may also be required to code your vehicle to remove your existing key profile before you will be able to use the Comfort Access feature.
-This will also ensure that a lost key fob will no longer be paired with your vehicle.
+In E-series vehicles with Comfort Access, you may also be required to code your vehicle to remove your existing key profile before you will be able to use the Comfort Access feature.
+It is necessary because E-series cars allow only for having two keys featuring Comfort Access in the memory of the car.
+So if you buy a new key, you’ll have to deactivate the previous one first and code your car to make the Comfort Access work.

 Please note that this process cannot be done with a second-hand key or any key that has already been paired with a different vehicle.
 There is also a different key programming process for older BMWs